What's it really like to find a university place through Clearing? We asked four students to share their experience

 How happy are you with the place you got through Clearing?

 "I'm extremely happy with the place I got.
-Not only did I end up living in Brighton, which I love, but the course I'm not going onto study in September after my foundation year is in the top 20 in the UK and higher than some unis I'd originally applied to through UCAS." - Xofia
+Not only did I end up living in Brighton, which I love, but the course I'm now going on to study in September after my foundation year is in the top 20 in the UK and higher than some unis I'd originally applied to through Ucas." - Xofia

 "I was initially happy with my place at uni; it was the uni and course I put as one of my five choices but didn't firm/insurance it.
 I'm changing to a different university for my second year though." - Ambsey